tersesystems/echopraxia-plusscala/README.md

 ```

 Because automatic derivation creates fields and values automatically, decisions made about the format and structure are made by modifying the field builder.

+**NOTE**: There is a natural temptation to enable automatic derivation in all cases for ease of use and dump all case classes in entirety.
+This is an anti-pattern -- logging is not serialization, and unbounded logging of data structures represented by case classes can cause runtime issues.

 ### Type and Key Value